researchsoft/website/content/events/rse-ai-workshop/index.md

         For questions about the workshop, please contact ReSA: [info@researchsoft.org](mailto:info@researchsoft.org)

         ReSA has been supported to undertake this work as part of [Schmidt Sciences](https://www.schmidtsciences.org/) grant G-25-69965, *Research Software Engineering in the Age of Generative AI: Building a Community Vision*.
+The Software Sustainability Institute, led by the University of Edinburgh, is supporting the workshop as local organiser.

          </div>
         </div>